JOURNEYS /En Route:

 Ted Lott: Sculpture

 The wrap party is our last toast to Film Days before we pack up for next year.
-There will be a cash bar, buffet, and auction— all to benefit future Film Days.
+There will be a cash bar and buffet plus a site specific painting event by Susan Jones Kenyon and auction— all to benefit future Film Days.

 Yeon Jin Kim, artist and filmmaker, lives in New York City and is originally from South Korea.
 She constructs miniature models and characters from cardboard, paper, and other materials, as props for narrative videos filmed with a hidden camera installed on a tiny train that navigates the drawings and constructions.
 Kim teaches at Fairleigh Dickinson University and exhibits nationally and internationally.